TheOdinProject/curriculum/javascript/README.md

 # JavaScript

 This folder contains lesson markdown files that make up the JavaScript course.
-This course exists in the [Full Stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript?/) path on the Odin Project Website.
+This course exists in the [Full Stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript?/) and the [Full Stack Ruby on Rails](add_link_here) paths on the Odin Project Website.

 ## Course Outline